It’s no secret that the workplace is full of office politics and gossip.

 It’s only natural that there will be less than perfect openness between employees and their supervisors.
 This is because the supervisor usually holds a great deal of control over the immediate future of the employee.
 Because of this, there will inevitably be gossip and speculation of the supervisor’s personal life and certain qualities.
-To a degree, this should be tolerated because it allows the employees to see the supervisor in a more human light.
 As a result, they will be more open with the supervisor, provided that the gossip isn’t slanderous in nature.

 Gossip or small talk can also be used as a valuable marketing tool.